Q42/HackingTigrinya/README.md

 The `vocab.ti` and `vocab.en` files are generated during Docker build.
 The whole package then gets copied to the destination bucket `gs://hacking-tigrinya-enti-cloud` or `gs://hacking-tigrinya-enti-local` when running either of the training scripts.

-# Exporting model
+# Exporting models
-To use the aftermarket exporting script proposed in [this PR](https://github.com/tensorflow/nmt/pull/344) run the following:
+To use the aftermarket exporting script proposed in [this PR](https://github.com/tensorflow/nmt/pull/344) run the following.
+This will export models for both TI-EN and EN-TI:

 ```
-./export-model.sh
+./export-model.sh [JOB]
 ```

 To export a [model from a checkpoint](https://stackoverflow.com/questions/45864363/tensorflow-how-to-convert-meta-data-and-index-model-files-into-one-graph-pb) run the following: